Help a local foodbank

 All activities must be safely managed.
 You must complete a thorough risk assessment and take appropriate steps to reduce risk.
 Use the safety checklist to help you plan and risk assess your activity.
 Always get approval for the activity, and have suitable supervision and an InTouch process.

-• When you chat to the food bank, make sure you find out how to make your visit accessible for everyone in your group.
+- Make sure you find out how to make your visit accessible for everyone in your group.
 You may want to think about getting to the food bank, the accessibility of buildings, and accessible toilets, as well as anything that might be challenging for people with sensory differences.
-Work with the food bank, young people, and their parents or carers to figure out how to make the visit work.

 All Scout activities should be inclusive and accessible.